 Connect the micro:bit to the computer with the USB cord.
 The micro:bit also needs a source of power, so connect it to the battery pack.

-Download this file onto your computer and drag it onto the micro:bit (you will need a computer with a USB port for this step).
+Download this file and drag it onto the micro:bit (you will need a computer with a USB port for this step).
 Your device should start to flash three letters on its display.

 Note: If you also use MakeCode with your micro:bit, you will need to repeat this step each time you switch from MakeCode to BirdBlox.